How to Respond to Negative Customer Feedback

 53% of customers expect a response to a negative review within seven days, while 33% expect a response within three days.

 Acknowledging feedback late gives the impression that you don’t have time to respond to unhappy customers or don’t care.
-This encourages customers to switch to a competitor more responsive to feedback.
+This encourages customers to switch to a competitor that is more responsive to feedback.

 That’s why the best online brands respond in less than a day to positive and negative reviews.
 They make their customers heard and respond to their concerns without delay.